typeworld/typeworld/Lib/typeworld/api/README.md

 root2 = RootResponse()
 root2.loadJSON(jsonResponse)

-# Let’s see if they are identical (requires deepdiff)
+# Let’s see if they are identical
 print(root.sameContent(root2))
 ```